agriculture-vlab/avl-dataset-convention/CONVENTION.md

 `fill_value` (not an attribute). `fill_value` can and should be set for all data types including integers, also because it is given in raw units, and that is, before `scaling_factor` and `add_offset` are applied (by xarray).
-Zarr’s `fill_value` has the advantage, that data array chunks comprising only `fill_value` values, can and should be dropped entirely.
+Zarr’s `fill_value` has the advantage that data array chunks comprising only `fill_value` values, can and should be dropped entirely.
 This can reduce number of chunks dramatically and improve data access performance a lot for many no-data chunks.
 In our case we should use `fill_value` to indicate